Ethics Approval for the Use of Animals in Research and Teaching in Schools, Home Schools and Early Childhood Centres

 Students and teachers can apply to the Committee for approval:

-- Students – For individual student investigations, including those for Science Fairs, CREST Awards, NIWA Science fairs, Bright Sparks and other similar events approval should be sought before starting a project.
-Student Application Form Please ensure this form is sent to the Animal Ethics Committee at least two weeks prior to next Animal Ethics Committee meeting date.
+- Students – For individual student investigations, including those for Science Fairs, NIWA Science fairs, Bright Sparks and other similar events approval should be sought before starting a project.
+Animal-Ethics-Student-Approval-2023.
+Please ensure this form is sent to the Animal Ethics Committee at least two weeks prior to next Animal Ethics Committee meeting date.

 - Teachers – For science, biology, equine, animal care, aquaculture and agriculture teaching approval is given for three years.
 Teacher Application Form Please ensure this form is sent to the Animal Ethics Committee at least two weeks prior to next Animal Ethics Committee meeting date.